 The island built by a cabinet maker from my design, was purposely painted and treated with different colors and details to created a freestanding furniture like piece.
 I also designed and had him build the big pot rack that hangs over the island.

-With details like these bun feet, (ordered from Van Dyke’s)
+With details like these bun feet, (here are similar ones you can order online)

-as well as these hand carved corbel brackets giving the granite overhang the added support it needs. (corbels from Van Dyke’s also)
+as well as these hand carved corbel brackets giving the granite overhang the added support it needs. (here are several styles you can order online)

 The kitchen looked like this when we sold our house… who knows what the new owners will do to put their ‘stamp’ on this space.